MDI-TokyoTech/Robust_Constrained_Hyperspectral_Unmixing_Using_Reconstructed-Image_Regularization/README.md

 # Robust_Constrained_Hyperspectral_Unmixing_Using_Reconstructed-Image_Regularization

-This is the demo code of the method proposed in the following reference:
+This is a demo code of the method proposed in the following reference:

 K. Naganuma, Y. Nagamatsu, and S. Ono
 ``Robust Constrained Hyperspectral Unmixing Using Reconstructed-Image Regularization.''